Zeioth/zeioth-meta/README.md

 ![nvidia-reflex-latency-pipeline-with-overlap](https://user-images.githubusercontent.com/3357792/231620107-76212d8a-ef26-4796-9f91-8d845c514332.png)
 * [vim-doxygen](https://github.com/Zeioth/vim-doxygen): I coded this vim plugin in 48h to automatically generate documentation for all my projects as I work.
 It also serves me as code analyzer for big projects.
 Full documentation can be found [here](https://github.com/Zeioth/vim-doxygen/blob/main/doc/doxygen.txt).
 ![screenshot_2023-04-21_21-43-17_433261534](https://user-images.githubusercontent.com/3357792/233721846-f2c6b33b-95df-4b5e-be77-2db8dd386441.png)
-* [vim-doxygen-template](https://github.com/Zeioth/vim-doxygen-template): Example config for the former.
+* [vim-doxygen-template](https://github.com/Zeioth/vim-doxygen-template): Reference config for the former.
+People use it as reference to upload their configs.
 * [vim-typedoc](https://github.com/Zeioth/vim-typedoc): I also coded a plugin to automatically generate typedoc documentation and open it inside VIM.

 ## Bug reports
 Through the years I've opened around 500+ issues in GitHub/GitLab/Other bug trackers.
 Some recent ones are: